 Article by Mimosa’s own Kelly Mahieu (Click Here to visit Kelly’s website)

+The uniqueness of each pendulum, its shape, color, and material makeup – these aren’t the only differences that separate one pendulum from another.
+There are actually different types of pendulums as well!
 If you’d like to know more about the different types of pendulums you can work with, read on.
 One of them might be just the right type for you!

-Beginner’s Pendulums: A beginner’s pendulum can usually be identified by its very simple and basic design.
+A beginner’s pendulum can usually be identified by its very simple and basic design.
 Typically a beginner’s pendulum consists of a gemstone weight and a sterling silver or silver plated chain.
 The shape of the weight is often rounded at the bottom resembling an inverted teardrop.
 At the end of the chain you will usually find a bead, charm, or small crystal.
 While most pendulums have something of this nature at the end of the chain or cord, it’s especially common for beginner’s pendulums to have this feature as it helps the “newbie” dowser get comfortable holding their new pendulum.

-Chambered Pendulums: Chambered pendulums are pretty darn cool if you ask me!
+Chambered pendulums are pretty darn cool if you ask me!
 They go unnoticed sometimes because they are usually pretty plain on the outside.
 Often made of wood, chambered pendulums are just that – chambered.
-It you look closely at one, you’ll see that you can remove the top by carefully unscrewing it.
+If you look closely at one, you’ll see that you can remove the top by carefully unscrewing it.
 The bottom half of the weight is a tiny chamber that you can put something in.
 Chambered pendulums are especially useful when dowsing for other people, especially when dowsing at a distance or dowsing for a missing person. *Please note: Never put liquids of any kind inside a chambered pendulum if it’s made of wood.
 Liquids will soak into the wood and cause permanent damage to your pendulum.

-Egyptian Pendulums: While readily available, Egyptian pendulums are not always as easy to find as some of the other types.
+While readily available, Egyptian pendulums are not always as easy to find as some of the other types.
 Egyptian pendulums stand out in the crowd, though, that’s for sure!
 Slender in appearance, the top of the pendulum weight stands regal and proud.
 To me, it resembles a chess piece.
 The bottom of the weight is simple and smooth, and it comes to a slim, rounded point.
-Egyptian pendulums come in a variety of materials including but not limited to gemstones, porcelain, and wood.
+Egyptian pendulums come in a variety of materials including – but not limited to – gemstones, porcelain, and wood.
 They are excellent for all matters of dowsing but are especially helpful when it comes to locating or selecting land, precious resources (metals and water), and lost objects.

-Hexagonal Pendulums: Hexagonal pendulums are very similar to beginner’s pendulums in their simplicity, but their hexagonal shape is what gives them their uniqueness when it comes to healing.
+Hexagonal pendulums are very similar to beginner’s pendulums in their simplicity, but their hexagonal shape is what gives them their uniqueness when it comes to healing.
 An inverted hexagonal cone, these pendulums closely resemble the shape of a beehive.
 What does this symbol represent for us?
 How about community?
 If you’d like to work with a pendulum that will improve and heal communication issues, relationships, and collaborations, perhaps this is the right match for you.